cdapio/cdap/cdap-docs/developers-manual/source/advanced/atap.rst

 Overview
 --------
-- Written in Java
-- Accessing existing Servers and Sinks

 Plugins are classes that are not included in an Application Template, but can be made available for their use during the creation and runtime of Adapters.
 Plugin classes are packaged as OSGI JARs and they are made available to the CDAP platform [link that talks